-Most people buy them ready to use in cans because they are hard to peel in their fresh state.
-In Lyon, they called peeled salsifies doigts de mort (‘dead man’s fingers’)!
+Most people buy them ready to use in cans, because they are a devil to peel when fresh.
+In Lyon, they call peeled salsifies doigts de mort (‘dead man’s fingers’)!
 Often they are sautéed as a side dish.

 Boutons de scorsonères are the flower buds of the plant, which some people gather in spring to put in an omelette.

 Images by Open Food Facts, Popo le Chien